Mastercard/dw-sbde-client-reference-app/sbde-client/README.md

-# Places API Reference Application
+# SBDE API Reference Application
 This project showcases the use case of retrieving merchant data from small business decision enhancer API [here](https://developer.mastercard.com/product/small-business-decision-enhancer)

 ## Frameworks Used